What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 - The skin is red with yellow and oily patches.
 This is an indication of seborrheic diaper dermatitis.
 This may also appear on the face, scalp, neck, and skin folds.

-Seek consult with your pediatrician for proper diagnosis.
+Consult with your pediatrician for a proper diagnosis.
 Practice good diaper hygiene to prevent this.
 You will be given ointments, antifungal creams, or corticosteroid creams for diaper dermatitis, depending on the cause.
 Antibiotic medicine will also be prescribed if there is a superimposed bacterial infection.

 5. Baby Elimination Communication